 "Both of us ranked it as our first choice," says Dr. Baweja.
 "So on Match Day, we ran into each other and were just in tears.
 We couldn't believe that we got our number-one choice and that we would have a good friend in our residency program."

-Forming a strong social circle in medical school helped Dr. Baweja and Dr. Chang maintain a sense of work-life balance and excel academically.
+Forming a strong social circle in medical school helped Dr. Baweja and Dr. Chang excel academically while maintaining work-life balance.

 "Having close friends keeps your energy up and keeps you motivated" says Dr. Baweja.
 "Even when times are tough in medical school and you're really busy, it's all about wellness.
 We had so much collective social outpouring amongst our friends.
 We went on several trips that were sponsored by the [David Geffen School of Medicine's] wellness committee.
 We went snowboarding in northern California and got together regularly for dinner or just to hang out.
 That made the experience of medical school so much better."